mautrix/docs/bridges/general/troubleshooting.md

 and that everything has been restarted.

 ## The `as_token` was accepted, but the `/register` request was not
-This can happen if you either misconfigure the `homeserver` -> `domain` field, or change the `username_template` without regenerating the registration.

-Usually it's the former, so make sure that the `domain` field matches your homeserver's `server_name` exactly.
+This error can happen through a few different misconfigurations.
+Unfortunately the homeserver doesn't tell more specifically.
+The possible misconfigurations are:

+* having the incorrect value in `homeserver` -> `domain`
+  * This is the most common issue.
+The domain must match the `server_name` in your homeserver's config.
 If it doesn't, fix it, regenerate the registration file and restart everything.
+* changing the bot username without regenerating the registration
+* having another appservice registration exclusively claiming the same namespace.

 ## Homeserver -> bridge connection is not working
 At startup, the bridge will ask the homeserver to check that it can reach the